At a Glance

 • Grounds: 8 am-sunset daily, except closed on Christmas Day.

-• Visitor Center: Memorial Day weekend through Labor Day, daily 9 am-5 pm.
+• Visitor Center: Memorial Day weekend through Labor Day, Saturdays and Sundays only, 9 am-5 pm.

 Cost: